KingDuane/Dither-It/README.md

 Pixel Density = Up and Down Swipe / Arrows

+Black and White / RGB Mode = Tap or Click

 ```
                     @         @                 @@@@@       @         @@@@@@@@@@
                   @@@       @@@             @@@@@@@@@@@@@   @@@       @@@@@@@@@@